MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/download-secure-file.md

 ---
-title: Download Secure File | Azure Pipelines or Team Foundation Server
+title: Download Secure File
+titleSuffix: Azure Pipelines & TFS
 description: Learn how you can download a secure file to a temporary location on the build or release agent in Azure Pipelines and Team Foundation Server ms.topic: reference ms.prod: devops